Rock2638/Matplotlib-Challenge/README.md

 - Creating bar charts and pie charts.

-- Calculating quartiles, find outliers, and create a box plot.
+- Calculating quartiles, finding outliers, and creating a box plot.

 - Creating a line plot and a scatter plot.